Scorpionis/Scorpionis.github.io/content/DnD/lenart-GONNNNK.md

 *a)* Port Knave to a sci-fi setting
 *b)* Expand upon the core ideas in a consistent, thematic way.

-In practice, this means keeping the game _classless_ and having the *attributes* play the central role in resolving conflict.
+In practice, this means keeping the game _classless_ and having _attributes__ play the central role in resolving conflict.
 Additionally, the modular and open nature of the Knave system should be maintained, to allow further expansion.

 ## Attributes